-There was a decrease in rate of initiation in the overall model which is not desired.
+There was a decrease in rate of initiation in the overall model which is not desired; this trend was statistically significant.
 This is of concern as it may be an indicator of decreased quality and access to care.
 Anthem had the highest rate of initiation in CY 2018 of all the MCEs although it also had the largest decrease from CY 2017, likely in part due to the increase in its SUD population in the same time frame.